samupro-dev/mc-server-installer/README.md

 - [ ] A better interface

 ## Changelogs
+### v2.8
+- Removed 1.16.5 from the Airplane fork
+- Purpur fork updated to 1.18.1
+- Removed the Tuinity fork
+- Paper fork updated to 1.18.1
+- Spigot fork updated to 1.18.1
+- Vanilla jar updated to 1.18.1
+- Download links for the Arclight 1.17.1 fork updated
 ### v2.7
 - Fixed the download links of the FlamePaper fork
 ### v2.6